Scanned

 Mapplethorpe there.
 Nathaniel seemed to have

 found immense peace in his life when I knew him.
+The example of his giving spirit was rare and inspiring.
+He seemed to be fully in tune with his purpose.

 Nathaniel never promoted a particular school of yoga,